-Designsted staff have completed Team Teach training.
-Team Teach is a programme used widely across Wakefield, which offs a framework for working with challenging behaviour with the aim of reducing "anxiety, risk and restraint".
+Team Teach is a programme used widely across Wakefield, which offers a framework for working with challenging behaviour with the aim of reducing "anxiety, risk and restraint".
 Team Teach focuses on reducing incidents of challenging behaviour using positive behaviour management strategies.
 The training also covers basic positive handling.